isomerpages/mccy-ncov/index.md

         alt: Social Media
     - resources:
         title: Stories
-        subtitle: How we stand by one another
+        subtitle: How we stood and will stand by one another
         button: View More
 ---